10 Secrets Your Valentine’s Day Card Reveals About You

 The Blank Card

 You’re trendy.
 Cards with no pre-printed message inside are increasingly popular and appeal to millennials in particular, say Arley-Rose Torsone and Morgan Calderini, owners of card company Ladyfingers Letterpress.
 “They write text messages, they’re on Twitter—and they don’t want someone else to write their love messages for them,” says Calderini.
+Maybe write in one of these silly Valentine puns you can't help but smile at.

 The Cupid Card